AaltoRSE/RTestingExample/README.md

 The structure of the Repo is set up to follow that of an R package and you will need to update the DESCRIPTION file.
 Tests are tested with testthat as described in the [testing chapter](https://r-pkgs.org/testing-basics.html) for R packages.

 The "Solution" branch contains a version with all tests corrected and set up along with a template for the github action necessary.

+The workflow file that can be used to test the packages is under `.github/workflows/r.yml` and is derived from the R actions that can be found [here](https://github.com/r-lib/actions)